bithavoc/multilang-hstore/README.md

 ### Rails 3

-The last version of the gem for the Rails 3 series is [0.4](https://github.com/heapsource/multilang-hstore/tree/v0.4).
+The last version of the gem for the Rails 3 series is [0.4](https://github.com/bithavoc/multilang-hstore/tree/v0.4).
 You need configure the multilang gem inside your gemfile:

-    gem 'multilang-hstore', '~> 0.4'
+    gem 'multilang-hstore'

 Do not forget to run: